Cloodot

 update_skillset_configUpdate configuration values for an installed SkillSet

-Each tool includes full input schemas — your MCP client will present the required fields and validate inputs automatically.
-The same field limits from the Skill Definition Limits section apply.
+Each tool ships with full input schemas, so your MCP client surfaces required fields and validates inputs automatically.
+The same field limits from Skill definition limits apply.

 Via Developer API